levitsky/identipy_server/README.md

     * scipy
     * lxml
  - MP score and its dependencies
-    * seaborn
-      + matplotlib
+    * matplotlib
        + cycler, pyparsing, python-dateutil, functools32
     * mechanize
-    * pyteomics.biolccc
  - psutil
  - Pillow

 IdentiPy: https://bitbucket.org/levitsky/identipy

 MP score: https://bitbucket.org/markmipt/mp-score

+The other dependencies can be installed using `pip` or the package manager of your operating system.

 How to run IdentiPy Server
 --------------------------